Description of sport: Competitive boys basketball consisting of 5 teams: varsity, JV, B-Squad and two 9th grade teams.

-Coach Kuseske is in his second season with the Trojans.
+Coach Kuseske is in his third season with the Trojans.
 Prior to coming to Wayzata, Zak was a varsity football, varsity basketball and sophomore baseball coach at Centennial High School for three years.
 Coach Kuseske was a three-sport athlete at Kimball Area High School before going on to North Dakota State University.
 While at North Dakota State, Kuseske was a captain NDSU boxing team as well as playing semi-professional football during the summer.
-Coach Kuseske earned his degree in Physical and Health Education at NDSU and is currently in his 5th year of teaching.
-Kuseske currently teaches physical and health education teacher at Wayzata High School.
+Coach Kuseske earned his degree in Physical and Health Education at NDSU and is currently in his 6th year of teaching.
+Kuseske currently teaches health education at Wayzata High School.
 Coach Kuseske lives in Maple Grove with his wife Rachel and daughter Gabrielle.